 Scandinavian Tobacco Group complies with the corporate governance recommendations.
 A detailed overview can be found in Scandinavian Tobacco Group’s Statutory Report on Corporate Governance.

-The Audit Committee’s tasks include review, assessment and supervision of the financial reporting, the audit process and the internal control and risk management systems.
-The Audit Committee currently consists of three members: Marlene Forsell (Chairman), Dianne Blixt and Luc Missorten.
+The Audit Committee’s tasks include review, assessment and supervision of the Company’s financial reporting, the audit process and the internal control and risk management systems.
+The Audit Committee also assesses the independence of the external auditor, supervises the work of the external auditor and assesses the need for an internal audit function.
+The CFO and the external auditor participate in meetings of the Audit Committee, and the Chief Executive Officer may participate in meetings of the Audit Committee if requested by the Audit Committee.
+The members of the Audit Committee currently are: Marlene Forsell (Chairman), Dianne Blixt and Anders Obel.
 All members of the Audit Committee are considered independent and have relevant financial expertise.
-In 2020, the Audit Committee held six meetings, and the attendance rate was 100%.
-Main activities in 2020 were:
+In 2021, the Audit Committee held six meetings, and the attendance rate was 100%.

 - Review of the annual report and the quarterly financial statements